 Rice is gluten free and vegan, and vermicelli is a commonly used type of rice noodle.
 While there are many vegan rice vermicelli recipes available, making a curry-based Singapore noodles dish is quite common.

 Rice itself is gluten free but often gets processed in facilities that handle gluten-containing grains.
-Brands of rice claiming to be gluten free likely process their rice in a strictly gluten-free space (always double check if you have a need for strict restriction of gluten).
+Brands of rice claiming to be gluten free likely process their rice in a strictly gluten-free space.

 I use brown rice vermicelli noodles when I can find them, but they’re hard to come by.